Term of Award

 Results: Pearson Product Correlations showed an excellent relationship (r = 0.867 – 0.968) between the BTrackS™ and laboratory force plate.
 However, the 2 x 2 repeated measures ANOVA’s showed a significant difference between devices during both eyes open and closed conditions for all dependent variables (p < 0.001).
 Intra-Class Correlations showed an excellent relationship (ICC = 0.859 – 0.984) between time points for the BTrackS™.
 The 2 x 2 repeated measures ANOVA’s showed no significant differences between time points for the BTrackS™ during eyes open and closed conditions for all dependent variables (p = 0.185 – 0.976).

 Conclusion: Findings suggest that the BTrackS™ is strongly correlated with a laboratory force plate, but is significantly different.
 The BTrackS™ is strongly correlated and not significantly different within 48 - 72 hours.
 Additional research regarding an acceptable difference between the BTrackS™ and a laboratory force plate is warranted before it can be used clinically.

 Grotewold, Cody L., "Validity and Reliability of the Balance Tracking System™ During Static Stance" (2017).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1564.

 Research Data and Supplementary Material